JoshuaRowsom/Cyclistic-Bike-Share/README.md

 1. Who is using the bikes?
 2. What are they doing with the bikes, and what types of bikes are they using?
 3. When are they using the bikes?
-4. Where do there trip take them?
+4. Where do there trips take them?
 _________________________________________________________________________________________________________________________________________________________________________________

 ## Prerequisites